Cincinesh/tue/README.md

   `fquat(dquat(1.1, 2.2, 3.3, 4.4))
       == fquat(float(1.1), float(2.2), float(3.3), float(4.4))`

-Implicit conversion operators are provided as well that perform component-wise implicit conversion, e.g.:
+Implicit conversion operators are provided as well, e.g.:

     dquat q = fquat(1.1f, 2.2f, 3.3f, 4.4f);
     v == dquat(1.1f, 2.2f, 3.3f, 4.4f); // true

 quat types contain the following static factory method:

+- `identity()`<br/>
-- `identity()` Returns a `quat` with the vector part set to 0 and the scalar part set to 1.
+   Returns a `quat` with the vector part set to 0 and the scalar part set to 1.

 quat components can be accessed by value using the following getters and
 setters: